datacommonsorg/docsite/custom_dc/data_cloud.md

 1. For the **Location type**, choose the relevant regional option.
 1. When you have finished setting all the configuration options, click **Create Instance**.
 It may take several minutes for the instance to be created.
 1. When the instance is created and the left navigation bar appears, select **Users**.
 1. Add at least one user and password.
-Be sure to at least assign a password to the "root" user.
 1. Select **Databases**.
 1. Click **Create Database**.
 1. Choose a name for the database or use the default, `datacommons`.